Skip to main content

 What is a zombie second mortgage?

-“Zombie” mortgages are mortgage debts that consumers thought were forgiven or satisfied long ago but that still exist.
+“Zombie” mortgages are mortgage debts that you might have thought were forgiven or satisfied long ago but that still exist.

-The debts may have been written off by the lender and sold for pennies on the dollar to debt collectors.
-Alternatively, the mortgage company may have simply gone silent and stopped sending statements or communicating with the borrower altogether.
+Old debts can be written off by the lender and sold for pennies on the dollar to debt collectors.
+Sometimes the mortgage company goes silent and stops sending statements or communicating with you altogether.
 Years later, a debt collector reaches out to collect on the debt.
-Because these mortgages are reappearing after being considered “dead” or gone for so long, they’re sometimes called “zombie second mortgages.”
+Because these mortgages seem to reappear after being considered “dead” or gone for so long, they’re sometimes called “zombie” second mortgages.

-Before the Great Recession in 2008, mortgage lenders sometimes sold borrowers two mortgages for the same property, instead of one.
-For example, a primary mortgage might cover 80% of the loan, and a second mortgage covered the remaining 20%.
+Before the Great Recession in 2008, mortgage lenders sometimes gave borrowers two mortgages for the same property, instead of one.
+For example, a primary mortgage (recorded in the courthouse first) might cover 80% of the purchase price, and a second mortgage (recorded in the courthouse after the first mortgage) covered the remaining 20%.
+Sometimes the second mortgage was taken out as a home equity loan after the house was purchased.